Azure/iotedge-lorawan-starterkit/docs/adr/007_cups_firmware_upgrade.md

 ## Overview

-Firmware upgrades for LoRa Basics™ Station need to be supported in the CUPS protocol implementation, since certain pieces of the information exchanged between the Basics Station and the CUPS server reflect the current version of the Station.

-More information on the protocol and can be found in [The CUPS protocol - documentation][cupsproto].
+Firmware upgrades for LoRa Basics™ Station need to be supported in the CUPS protocol implementation.
+More information on the protocol and parameters exchanged between the Station and the CUPS server which are relevant to firmware upgrades can be found in [The CUPS protocol - documentation][cupsproto].

 ## In-scope